807460453/JamesZ-sPack/elementCmps/JzDynamicElForm/how2use.md

 # What is JzDynamicElForm
-JzDynamicElForm is a vue2 component that accept obj-data and translate it into a form
+JzDynamicElForm is a vue2 + elementUi component that accept obj-data and translate it into a form

 you don't neet to use this to create a form